 At least since the Renaissance, many artists and architects have proportioned their works to approximate the golden ratioespecially in the form of the golden rectangle, in which the ratio of the longer side to the shorter is the golden ratiobelieving this proportion to be aesthetically pleasing.

-A few women fitness writers have written on applying the Golden Ratio to the male physique.
-In an article for Men’s Health, Beth Bischoff wrote:
+A few fitness writers have written on applying the Golden Ratio to the male physique.
+In an article for Men’s Health, John Barben wrote:

 So it’s no surprise to learn that chicks dig a physique that measures up to the golden ratio.
 An Archives of Sexual Behavior study reveals that women are most attracted to muscular men whose shoulders measure 1.6 times the size of their waists.